CommandAPI/docs/docs/en/create-commands/command-trees.md

 /sayhi <target> - Says "Hi!" to a target player
 ```

-We can do this by adding a `PlayerArgument` to our command.
+We can do this by adding an `EntitySelectorArgument.OnePlayer` to our command.
 As described above, to add this argument, we must use the `then()` method:

 :::tabs
 ===Java